rangigo/burger-app/README.md

 I use Firebase of Google as a temporary database (will try to make my own database using Python in the future!)

 ---
+Note: Since the project has not finished yet so I have yet to deploy it on the web.
+Sorry for inconveniences.

 How to use:
 1) Clone this GitHub project
 2) Run "npm install" in the cloned folder